brotherpowers/go-algorithms/Sort/insertionSort/README.markdown

 ## The code

-Here is an implementation of insertion sort in Swift:
+Here is an implementation of insertion sort:

 ```go
 func Sort(arr []int) {